Dr. Mitchell Naficy

 Establishing a Structured Daily Rhythm

 One of the most important parts of residential treatment is structure.
-Addiction often thrives in environments without order, where daily habits are unpredictable.
-The first week of inpatient rehab introduces you to a new rhythm that balances therapy, self-care, and rest.
+Addiction often thrives in environments without order.
+The first week introduces a new rhythm that balances therapy, self-care, and rest.

-To give you an idea of how the days may feel, here is a general breakdown of the kinds of activities you can expect:
+To give you an idea of how the days may feel, here is a general breakdown:

 Typical Components of a First Week in Residential Treatment